 Each copy of BiteFX is a separate and distinct software installation, and in most respects they operate independently from one another.
 However, with information sharing enabled, some key functions of BiteFX can be shared between computers.

-- User-defined Sequences
+- User-defined Presentations

 - Session Report Configuration